jdeguire/pic32-device-file-maker/README.md

 your working directory (that is, the directory from which you ran the app).
 You can optionally change the ouput directory with the `--output_dir` option.
 The generated files are always put into a subdirectory called `pic32-device-files` in your chosen output directory.

+This app uses the Python `multiprocess` module to parse the device info files.
+You can control how many processes are created to do this using the `--parse-jobs` argument.
+The default and maximum allowed is one per CPU.

 You can also use `--help` or `-h` to get some help text on the command line or use `--version` to print a bit of version info.